Exotic Dehn twists on sums of two contact 3-manifolds: Introduction

-A contactomorphism $f$ of $(Y_\#, \xi_\#)$ fixing the sphere $S_\#$ is contact isotopic to the identity (not necessarily fixing $S_\#$) precisely when it arises as the monodromy in (\ref{fib1}) of a loop of sphere embeddings.
+From the long exact sequence of homotopy groups, a contactomorphism $f$ of $(Y_\#, \xi_\#)$ fixing the sphere $S_\#$ is contact isotopic to the identity (not necessarily fixing $S_\#$) precisely when it arises as the monodromy in (\ref{fib1}) of a loop of sphere embeddings.
 It thus becomes essential to understand the topology of the sphere embedding space.
 This brings us to the following $h$-principle type result, which asserts that the topological complexity of this space only comes from reparametrisations of the source:

 \begin{Theorem} If $(Y_\pm , \xi_\pm )$ are irreducible and tight then the reparametrisation map provides a homotopy equivalence $\mathrm{U}(1) \xrightarrow{\simeq} \mathrm{CEmb}\big( S^2 , (Y_\# , \xi_\# ) \big)_{S_\#}$. \end{Theorem}